Economy of Brazil: Energy

 Pirapora Solar Complex, the largest in Brazil and Latin America, with a capacity of 321 MW.

 The Brazilian government has undertaken an ambitious program to reduce dependence on imported petroleum.
 Imports previously accounted for more than 70% of the country's oil needs but Brazil became self-sufficient in oil in 2006–2007.
 Brazil was the 10th largest oil producer in the world in 2019, with 2.8 million barrels / day.
 Production manages to supply the country's demand.
 In the beginning of 2020, in the production of oil and natural gas, the country exceeded 4 million barrels of oil equivalent per day, for the first time.
 In January this year, 3.168 million barrels of oil per day and 138.753 million cubic meters of natural gas were extracted.
+Brazil joined the OPEC+ cartel in 2025.